jcobo88/packet-tracer-networking-lab/README.md

 cobo.test
 ```

-and created a record for:
+and created an A record for:

 ```text
 www.cobo.test
 ```

-pointing to the simulated external web server:
+pointing to:

 ```text
 198.51.100.10
 ```

-Before the correct DNS record existed, clients could reach the server by IP but could not resolve its hostname.
+Before the correct DNS record existed, clients could reach the external server by IP address but could not resolve its hostname.

 ![DNS Failure](screenshots/42-dns-before-record-failure.png)

-I also deliberately configured an incorrect A record and verified that the hostname resolved to the wrong destination.
+I also deliberately configured an incorrect A record and verified that the hostname resolved to the wrong IP address.

 ![Incorrect DNS Record](screenshots/43-troubleshooting-dns-wrong-a-record.png)